 - 1) Nighttime Manta Ray Snorkel Trip with Fair Wind - departs from Keauhou Bay

 - 2) Kealakekua Bay – via snorkel cruise or Dolphin Discoveries – dolphin swim adventure - departs from Keauhou Bay

 - 3) Rent bicycles from The Flying Fish for a cruise along Alii Drive, a Hawaii Scenic Byway

 - 4) Lomi Lomi Massage from Hoola Spa at Sheraton Kona

 - 5) Cultural/Historical Tours at Sheraton Kona

-- 6) View the Manta Ray at Sheraton Kona after a sunset dinner at Rays on the Bay
+- 6) View Manta Rays at Sheraton Kona after a sunset dinner at Rays on the Bay